 is now a piece of cake.
 So, if you’re an existing or prospective member of the Indulekha fan club, you need to the bookmark this STAT.

 - The outer package of a fake bottle is a quick tell.
-The print will be of poor quality and the color will be a shade different.
+The print will be of cheap or poor quality and the color will be a shade different.
 In most cases, the outer case will be visibly damaged.

 - The selfie comb is a critical part of the Indulekha Hair Oil.
 The comb of a fake bottle will be broken, will have rough edges, or the bristles won’t be in a straight line.